A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Methods

 \subsection{Data}

-$M(z)$ used within this study are from the Naval Research Laboratory’s numerical weather prediction system, the Coupled Ocean Atmosphere Mesoscale Prediction System (COAMPS®).
+$M(z)$ used within this study is from the Naval Research Laboratory’s numerical weather prediction system, the Coupled Ocean Atmosphere Mesoscale Prediction System (COAMPS®).
 COAMPS® forecasts were run for 7 arbitrary oceanic locations across the globe to remove local geographic dependence on these results.

-The physics-based parabolic simulation used to calculate the refractive domain of \textit{F }from the $M(z)$ is TEMPER version 3.2.3.
-TEMPER was run for two frequencies, 3 and 10 GHz (S- and X-Band, respectively), assuming a smooth sea surface.
-Rough ocean surfaces could be an added complexity at a later time; the point of this study was just an initial proof-of-concept focusing on refractivity, \textit{M}(\textit{z}).
+The physics-based parabolic simulation used to calculate the refractive domain of $F$ from $M(z)$ is TEMPER version 3.2.3.
+TEMPER was run for two frequencies, 3 and 10 GHz (S- and X-Band, respectively).
+TEMPER's mesh size to calculate F is approximately half the frequency wavelength, assuming a smooth sea surface.
+Rough ocean surfaces could be an added complexity at a later time; the point of this study is an initial proof-of-concept focusing on refractivity, \textit{M}(\textit{z}).
 The antenna height was set to 20 m for each simulation.

+TEMPER simulations for S- and X-band have varying domain output altitudes based on mean sea level.
+All S-Band runs range in altitude from MSL (0m) to 300m, whereas X-band runs extend from the MSL (0m) to 30m, both at a 0.2 m vertical resolution.
+All S-Band runs have a horizontal range from 0 to 210 km at a 0.2 km resolution, whereas X-band runs extend from 0 to 100 km, at a 0.1 km resolution.

-70,322 cases comprised of an \textit{M }input and a refractive domain output were used to train RefractNet and 15,070 cases were used to test it.
-Half of the cases for both the test and train datasets are X-Band, and half are S-Band.
+This study used 70,322 total cases, comprised of an $M(z)$ input and a $F$ domain output to train RefractNet, and 15,070 total cases were used to evaluate its performance.
+Half of all cases, for both test and train datasets, are X-Band and half are S-Band frequency.
 We expect this number of training samples to be sufficient to train our network because several well-known image benchmark datasets contain on the order of 50,000 training samples (i.e., MNIST, Cifar-10/100).
 Note, $M$ is assumed homogeneous over range and time for this study (Figure \ref{fig_modrefexample}).
-TEMPER simulations for S- and X-band have varying domain altitudes based on mean sea level.
-All S-Band runs range in altitude from MSL (0m) to 300m, whereas X-band runs extend from the MSL (0m) to 30m, both at a 0.2 m resolution.